zzjjzzgggg/gc/README.md

 ## Requirements

-* The code is only tested on Ubuntu Server 14.04, x86_64.
+* The code is only tested on a 64 bit Ubuntu Server 14.04
 * Requires the C++11 support.
 * SNAP library.
   * The used SNAP library is slightly different from the official version.